kegi/php-error-handler/README.md

 ```

 ##Strict mode
-Set/unset strict mode. with strict mode enabled, non-fatal php error (such as E_NOTICE) generate a fatal error. (default: **false**)
+Set/unset strict mode.
+With strict mode enabled, non-fatal php error (such as E_NOTICE) now generates fatal error. (default: **false**)
 ```
 setStrict(bool $strict)
 isStrict() : bool
 ```

-#errorCallback
+##errorCallback
 Set/unset error callback.
-This will be call for every single php non-fatal error. **Most project don't need this.**.
-Any input returned will be printed.
+This will be call for every single php non-fatal error. **Most project don't need this.**
 ```
 setErrorCallback([mixed $callable])
 getErrorCallback() : mixed
 ```

-#fatalErrorCallback
+##fatalErrorCallback
 Set/unset fatal error callback.
 This will be call in case of a fatal error.
 You can print or return your input.
 ```
 setFatalErrorCallback([mixed $callable])
 getFatalErrorCallback() : mixed
 ```

-#unrecoverableErrorCallback
+##unrecoverableErrorCallback
 Set/unset fatal error callback.
-This will be call in case of a fatal error from "**fatalErrorCallback**".
+This will be call in case of a fatal error from "**fatalErrorCallback**" or if don't have a fatal error callback defined.
 You can print or return your input.
 ```
 setUnrecoverableErrorCallback([mixed $callable])
 getUnrecoverableErrorCallback() : mixed
 ```

-#Error Logger
+##Error Logger
 Set/unset error logger.
 ErrorLogger need to implement PSR Logger interface.
-Note: Logs are enabled with or without debug mode enabled.
+Note: Logs are enabled with or without debug mode.
 ```
 setErrorLogger([LoggerInterface $errorLogger])
 getErrorLogger() : mixed